What is a cochlear implant?

 The operation is delicate and intricate rather than dangerous because no vital organs are disturbed.
 There are no serious attendant risks with this operation beyond those normally associated with major surgery.
 People are requested not to wash their hair for three weeks during this healing process but there are no other restrictions on normal activities.

-Thanks to the National Cochlear Implant Users Association (NCIUA) for their help in creating this page, and to Cochlear Europe for supplying images.
+Thanks to the National Cochlear Implant Users Association (NCIUA) for their help in creating this page.